PalAman-git/DSA-Solutions/README.md

 # GFG-Solution
-This repository contains my solutions to various GeeksforGeeks DSA problems.
+This repository contains my solutions to various GeeksforGeeks and Leetcode DSA problems.
 The solutions are organized by the level of difficulty - Created using [GfG To GitHub](https://github.com/AtharvaNanavate/GfG-To-GitHub)

 <!---LeetCode Topics Start-->
 # LeetCode Topics